thexmanxyz/Simple-Overlay/README.md

 ### Usage / Examples

-The following example demonstrates the automatic attachment of the previously outlined HTML markup.
-But in this case you can omit the above HTML completely.
+The following example demonstrates the automatic attachment of the necessary HTML markup.
+In this case you can omit the above HTML completely.
 Everything is handled by the plugin.

 ```Javascript
 $('body').simpleOverlay({